 A limited number of residence hall rooms are available on campus for rent during the summer.
 Non-Mount Holyoke students, new students, graduating seniors, students recently withdrawn from the College, students currently on leave (including study abroad), or planning on taking a leave (including study abroad) for the Fall semester are not eligible for summer housing.

-Housing is available from June 1st through August 15th.
-Special consideration is given, but not promised, to students who need housing between the end of spring semester and June 1st.
-The same consideration is given to those students who require housing after August 15th.
+Housing is available from May 27th through August 8th.
+Special consideration is given, but not promised, to students who need housing between the end of spring semester and May 27th.
+The same consideration is given to those students who require housing after August 8th.
 Students should plan accordingly for these gap periods as housing is not guaranteed during this time.

 Students are responsible for transporting their belongings to and from their summer residence hall assignment.
-In an effort to support the College in the annual maintenance of the residence halls, residents may be required to move during the summer.
+In an effort to support the College in the annual maintenance of the residence halls, residents will be required to move during the summer.